Cork Tree Facts

 The term "cork tree" can refer to the Cork oak (Quercus suber) and Chinese cork oak (Quercus variabilis), from which most cork is harvested.
 However, it can also refer to the Indian cork tree (Millingtonia hortensis) or the Amur cork tree (Phellodendron amurense).

 In traditional medicine across Southern Asia, the Indian Cork Tree is used to treat pulmonary issues.
-The flowers have a very rich and pleasant scent, used in the treatment of asthma, sinusitis, cholagogue, tonic, and also in rituals.
+The flowers have a very rich and pleasant scent and are used to make cholagogue and tonic, and also in rituals.